JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

 outcome: |
-  Research Outcome : Being able to present a paper that touches all aspects of AI application, plus the failures
+  Research Outcome : A well togethe rput reasearch paper that covers the many paths taken to solve our problem.
-  Prototype Outcome :
+  Something I hope we can make is a "What this could look like for cobstruction in the next 10 years" type of video Prototype Outcome : I would hope to create 🤖robotic arm(s) that is able to to build a Lego set with over 500 pieces in less than two hours.

 final_report_url: https://example.com/your-report.pdf